formulahendry/vscode-auto-rename-tag/README.md

 ## Note

-From 1.44, VS Code offers the built-in [Rename On Type](https://code.visualstudio.com/updates/v1_44#_synced-regions) support for HTML and Handlebars that can be enabled with the setting `editor.renameOnType`.
+From 1.44, VS Code offers the built-in [auto update tags](https://code.visualstudio.com/docs/languages/html#_auto-update-tags) support for HTML and Handlebars that can be enabled with the setting `editor.linkedEditing`.
 If this setting is enabled, this extension will skip HTML and Handlebars files regardless of the languages listed in `auto-rename-tag.activationOnLanguage`
 ## Change Log

 See Change Log [here](CHANGELOG.md)